| (Narrator is always a

 World titles.
 She headed into the 2002 Games in her home country

 as the reigning World champion.
+Vera Wang: The

 pressure was overwhelming that entire week in Salt Lake prior to